 If you're still not convinced that Miami is a great place to get your business off the ground, check out the Beacon Council's list of reasons you should do business in Miami.
 On the other hand, if you're ready to make the plunge, try these three quick steps to get you started on the path to success in Miami:

 - Visit the Small Business Administration.
 Miami is home to one of only two SBA Business Information Centers in Florida.
 This great resource provides assistance and advice to new business owners and maintains a large reference library.
-For more information, visit their office at 49 NW 5th Street or give them a call at (305) 536-5521, ext.
-148.
+For more information, visit their office at 49 NW 5th Street.

 There's a wealth of opportunity for new business owners in Miami-Dade, whether you're looking to open a small restaurant or start the next high-tech phenomenon.
 Be sure to take advantage of all the public and private-sector programs set up to help you get off on the right foot.
 Best of luck in your endeavors!